1952 Fender Telecaster

 it features a beautifully aged finish with some light play wear.

-Both body and neck are dated April 1952 and signed by renowned Fender worker Tadeo Gomez.
+Body and neck are dated September and October 1952 and signed by renowned Fender worker Tadeo Gomez.

 1951 Fender Telecaster Patent